BrodaNoel/bropy/README.md

 ## You have to know, before starting
 * The RaspberryPi used for this project, is `RaspberryPi 2 Model B` (https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)
-* Your RaspberryPi should use `NOOBS` (https://www.raspberrypi.org/downloads/noobs/) with `Rapsbian Jessie`.
+* We recommend to use `NOOBS` (https://www.raspberrypi.org/downloads/noobs/) with `Rapsbian Jessie`.
+It's better to re-install the SO, and those things.
+Not a MUST.
 * We recommend restart your RaspberryPi SO before follow the guide (read more about it in next steps)
-* Your RaspberryPi is using the user by default (user: pi, password: raspberry)
 * Your PC/Mac should has installed some software to access to the RaspberryPi by SSH (We recommend PuTTY for Windows, and SSH command is pre installed in Mac)
 * You will need a display connected to the RaspberryPi using HDMI and a KeyBoard connected by USB.
+Just in case you want to re-install the SO before starting.
 * We recommend to have a USB-WiFi device, just in case.

 ## Restart RaspberryPi SO